Who can transfer to Johns Hopkins?

 All international applicants must complete the International Student Certification of Finances form.
 To submit the form, download the form, print it out, complete it, and mail it to the Office of Undergraduate Admissions.
 This form is required for an international student’s transfer application and therefore must be submitted by the application deadline.
 Without this form, an international transfer application will be considered incomplete and we will be unable to review it for admission.

 How will the credits I have earned at my current school be evaluated?

-After you enroll at Johns Hopkins, an official credit evaluation is performed by the Office of Academic Advising (Arts & Sciences) or the Office of Academic Affairs (Engineering).
-To receive credit for courses, you must have earned a grade of C or above in courses comparable in content to those offered at Johns Hopkins.
+Credit evaluations are performed by the Office of Academic Advising (Arts & Sciences) or the Office of Academic Affairs (Engineering).
+Admitted students will get a preliminary credit assessment on their decision release site.
+To receive credit for courses, students must have earned a grade of C or above in courses comparable in content to those offered at Johns Hopkins.
 Only courses taken at an accredited college or university are accepted.
-Accepted students will have the opportunity to contact their Office of Academic Advising for a preliminary credit evaluation prior to enrollment.
+An academic adviser will finalize credit evaluations for admitted students after they have officially accepted their spot at the university.

 Where would I live?

 JHU has a two year residency requirement for incoming students.
 It is the philosophy of the Housing and Residential Life departments that living on campus for the first two academic years provides valuable support and education for college students, beyond the classroom.
 Visit the Housing website for more information about university housing and living on campus.
 Entering transfer students who have completed one to three semesters of college are guaranteed and required to live in university housing for one year.
 Transfer students who have completed two years of college (four semesters) have satisfied their JHU residency requirement and will work with the Off-Campus Housing Office to obtain housing.